 Working with the advice sector and other experts, the survey findings helped to inform new guidance, training and resources to support frontline advisers.
 The guidance is highly practical and realistic, and is grounded in the everyday experiences of frontline advisers.

 See our publications page for further information.

 Vulnerability – guides for lending and debt collection

-In 2016 the Finance & Leasing Association (FLA) and The UK Cards Association commissioned research to help their members identify and support customers in vulnerable circumstances.
+In 2016 the Finance & Leasing Association (FLA) and UK Finance (then the UK Cards Association) commissioned research to help their members identify and support customers in vulnerable circumstances.
 The project focused not only on identifying the challenges that frontline and collections staff encounter in their day-to-day dealings with such customers, but also on developing commercially realistic interventions to address these issues.

-The project was led by Chris Fitch (PFRC Honorary Research Fellow), who is an expert in the field of mental health and debt from the Institute of Psychiatry, Psychology and Neuroscience’s doctoral programme at Kings College.
-Jamie Evans (PFRC Research Associate) worked alongside Chris on the design, analysis and delivery of the research, while Colin Trend, a specialist money adviser at Plymouth Focus Advice Centre and expert on consumer vulnerability, also collaborated on the project.
+The project was led by Chris Fitch (PFRC Honorary Research Fellow), an expert in the field of mental health and debt from the Institute of Psychiatry, Psychology and Neuroscience’s doctoral programme at Kings College, and Jamie Evans (PFRC Research Associate).

 Provide insights on the practices and challenges faced by staff when working with customers in vulnerable situations.

 Suggest practical and commercially realistic solutions to these challenges that frontline staff can incorporate into their daily work, which organisations can build into their wider policy and culture, and which will ultimately help identify, engage with and support customers who find themselves in a vulnerable situation.